magicalbob/ChunkWrap/README.md

 ### Near-term improvements

 1.  **Make cross platform**: local usage on Mac is good.
 My test machine is via ssh to a linux machine.
 The current code does not support this.
 Consider adding optional argument `chunkwrap [--output {clipboard|stdout|file}]` to handle this situation.
+> initial implementation of --output and --output-file done.
+Further improvements, like configuraion in ~/.config/chunkwrap/config.json, required

 ### Future considerations